Lusito/blog/src/blog/pages/misc/stop-using-react.page.md

 To a lot of people, especially at my current employer, I am "the react guy".

-I started working with react professionally in february 2019, which was when hooks have just been released.
+I started working with react professionally in February 2019, which was when hooks have just been released.
 This was quite exciting, as I haven't been a fan of the class-based approach of earlier React versions.

 In fact, I was so excited about this, that I started a whole meetup series with 7 presentations from project setup to testing and various libraries in the ecosystem.
 That was so well received, that I offered a 3 days React live-coding training course within my company 3 years in a row with roughly 14 participants each time.
 I only stopped when I ran out of people to teach.